sajari/agnostic-coding-test/csharp/SearchIOCodingExercise/CachingExercise/README.md

 ## The Problem

-Customers are reporting that companies application is slow and the team have determined that calls to the `IFetcher` API is reason for the slow response times.
+Customers are reporting the companies application is slow and the engineering team have determined that calls to the `IFetcher` API is the reason for the slow response times.

-You have been tasked in making calls to this API return within a more appropriate time for our customers ... so with the guidance of the teams architect we have decided to implement a cache!
+You have been tasked in making calls to this API return within a more appropriate time for our customers ... so with the guidance of the team's architect we have decided to implement a cache!

 ```
 You cannot change the underlying implementation, since you do not have access to this source code,